amsul/pickadate.js/CONTRIBUTING.md

 <a name="bugs"></a>
 ## Bug reports

-If you believe you‘ve found a bug within the repository code:
+If you believe you’ve found a bug within the repository code:

 - Search the existing issues to avoid duplicates and to check if it has already been solved.
 - Make sure you’re using the latest build.